TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   - Create a class `HashSet` that behaves the same as a `HashMap` but only contains `keys` with no `values`.

 </div>

-### Additional resources

-- Check out [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function if you are interested in that.

-- Check out [This Video](https://www.youtube.com/watch?v=btT4bCOvqjs) from CS50 that explains the concept of buckets.